MC-Hub-Official/MC-Hub-Official.github.io/README.md

 # Developers!
 Do not edit the javascript.js file under any circumstances!

-Please remember to close HTML tags!
+Please remember to close HTML tags!no